Guaranteed to increase Facebook engagement immediately if used with love and passion.🙂

 When I was not sure of what content my members wanted to see, I decided to ask them directly.

-Looking at the engagement. i.e. 1400 likes and 3100 comments, I would like to point out that polls are definitely an awesome engagement generator.
+Looking at the engagement. i.e. 1400 likes and 3100 comments, I would like to point out that polls are one of the best Facebook group engagement posts.
 No matter a new member or an existing one, everyone is likely to participate as polling requires less (or almost no) effort.

 After gathering this data, we shared healthy food recipes for babies of different age groups.
-Here are the examples.
+Here is one example.

-Find out which post format works for your community and double down your efforts on the winning content.
+It’s only important to find out which post format works the best in your community and double down your efforts on the winning content.

-The tool helped me figure out that my photos and videos (which were just 20% of my content strategy) attracted 80% members.
-While my text posts (which were 80% of my content strategy) managed to receive around 20% engagement only.
+The tool helped me figure out that my photos and plain text posts (which were just 20% of my content strategy) attracted 80% members.
+While my video posts (which were 80% of my content strategy) managed to receive around 20% engagement only.

-Today, over 5000+ Facebook group admins are using Convosight to boost their Facebook group engagement.
+Today, 45000+ Facebook group admins in over 75 countries are using Convosight to understand their group health, see which post types are performing well, and more, and boosting their Facebook group engagement.

 This is literally easy engagement, isn’t it?

-We conducted an experiment on June 11, 2020 in our Kids Nutrition community to see how well this works.
+We conducted an experiment in the FB group – Kids Nutrition and Recipes, to see how well this works.

-We took 2 posts and posted them at different times, one at the suggested time which is the most engaging time while the other one, at some random time.
+We took 3 posts and posted them at different times, two at the suggested times which are the most engaging times while the other one, at some random time.

-The first post that was scheduled at the suggested time ( 4:31 pm) which was the most engaging time had 90% higher than average engagement.
-However, the second post that was not posted at the suggested time ( 1:38 pm) had 50% lower than average engagement.
+The second and third posts that were scheduled at the suggested times which was the most engaging time as per group activity got 56% and 237% higher than average engagement respectively.
+However, the first post that was not posted at the suggested time had 2% lower than average engagement.

 For all those who’re thinking about the image, this is a screen of Convosight’s dashboard.
 The platform provides detailed information on the best times to post for your community and its Post Analytics feature compares how the post did in comparison to the other posts.

 Have a look at the post below.
-An admin who used Convosight’s Schedule Posts feature and met the suggested times and keywords, saw a 91% increase in engagement of that post.
-And, she happily shares it in the community admins group.
+An admin who used Convosight’s Post Scheduler and met the suggested times and keywords, saw a 91% increase in engagement of that post.
+And, she happily shares it in our Facebook group.

-#8.
-Create content around what your members are talking about
+8. Create Facebook group posts on what your members are talking about

-Now that you know the content format your audience loves to engage with, you need to focus on creating unique content that they will relate to.
+Now that you know the content format your audience loves to engage with, you need to focus on creating unique group posts that they will relate with.

 And, a great way to do it is to tap into their conversations.